Postgraduate Training Opportunities

 Training for Clinical Psychology Postdoctoral Fellows

 FPFS provides opportunities for postdoctoral fellows to accrue supervised professional experience in the areas of psychotherapy, assessment, supervision, and administration.
-This is accomplished through two unique post-doctoral supervisory positions:
+Click here for more information

 Training for Marriage and Family Interns